Been there: Alumnus, Georgian’s Automotive Business School of Canada

 Bachelor of Human Services (Police Studies) students reap the benefits of learning from experienced instructors – more than 50 per cent of the program’s part-time faculty members also work for local police organizations.

-Proud student in Georgian’s Hospitality Management – Hotel and Resort program
+Student, Hospitality – Hotel and Resort Operations Management

 Travelled 12,456 km to study at Georgian